kabiroberai/swift-toolchain-ios/README.md

 2. Clone this repository somewhere on your computer
 3. Run `./prepare-toolchain <major> <minor> <patch> <path to required Xcode.app>`

+**Note**: In case you encounter an error when invoking `prepare-toolchain`, invoking it again might resolve the error.

 ### Packaging as a .deb

     make package